Project-MONAI/MONAI/docs/source/highlights.md

 To quickly set up training and evaluation experiments, MONAI provides a set of workflows to significantly simplify the modules and allow for fast prototyping.

 These features decouple the domain-specific components and the generic machine learning processes.
 They also provide a set of unify APIs for higher level applications (such as AutoML, Federated Learning).
 The trainers and evaluators of the workflows are compatible with pytorch-ignite `Engine` and `Event-Handler` mechanism.
-There are rich event handlers in MONAI to independently attach to the trainer or evaluator.
+There are rich event handlers in MONAI to independently attach to the trainer or evaluator, and users can register additional `custom events` to workflows.

 ### 1. General workflows pipeline
 The workflow and some of MONAI event handlers are shown as below: